-Despite winning an Oscar at a young age, Anna Paquin admitted to David Letterman in 2009 that she had only recently watched the film for the first time at the time of the interview.
-She was not allowed to watch the film at the time of its release because of its sexual content being 11 years old at the time.
+Despite winning an Oscar at a young age, Anna Paquin admitted on Late Show with David Letterman (1993), in 2009, that she had only recently watched the film for the first time at the time of the interview.
+She was not allowed to watch the film at the time of its release, because of its sexual content, being eleven-years-old at the time.

 The play performed in the movie is an adaptation of "Bluebeard", which is a French fairy tale recorded by Charles Perrault about a man who marries, kills his wives after they fail a test, stashes their bodies in a small chamber, then marries again.
 In the original story, the main character (Bluebeard's current wife) escapes her psychopathic husband and finds happiness elsewhere.

-The two similarly titled films, The Piano (1993) and The Pianist (2002), made and released around a decade apart, both won the same number of Academy Awards, that being three.
-All the Oscar winners for The Piano (1993) were women whilst all the Oscar winners for The Pianist (2002) were men.
+The two similarly titled films, this movie and The Pianist (2002), won the same number of Academy Awards, that being three.
+All of the Oscar winners for this movie were women, and all of the Oscar winners for The Pianist (2002) were men.

-On-screen mother and daughter Holly Hunter and Anna Paquin have both appeared in superhero films with Hunter playing Senator June Finch in Batman v Superman: Dawn of Justice (2016) and Paquin playing Marie / Rogue in the X-Men franchise.
+On-screen mother and daughter Holly Hunter and Anna Paquin appeared in superhero films.
+Hunter played Senator June Finch in Batman v Superman: Dawn of Justice (2016), and Paquin playing Marie (Rogue) in the X-Men film franchise.

 One of three theatrical feature film collaborations [to date, June 2018] of actor Harvey Keitel and director Jane Campion.
 The films are: 'The Piano' (1993), 'Holy Smoke' (1999), and 'In the Cut' (2003) (with Keitel acting in the first two).